nbyl/12factor-demo/README.md

 # 12factor-demo

-This is a demo application for a 12 factor application.
+This is a demo application for a [12 factor application](http://12factor.net/) based on spring boot.

 ## deis.io